nikhilleopaul9/Face-Recognition-Model/README.md

 # Face-Recognition-Model

--Face Recognition Model using **OpenCv, dlib and Face Recognition** library.
+--> Face Recognition Model using **OpenCv, dlib and Face Recognition** library.

--Recognize and manipulate faces from Python or from the command line with the world's simplest face recognition library.
+--> Recognize and manipulate faces from Python or from the command line with the world's simplest face recognition library.

--This also provides a simple face_recognition command line tool that lets you do face recognition on a folder of images from the command line!
+--> This also provides a simple face_recognition command line tool that lets you do face recognition on a folder of images from the command line!

 ## Pre-Requisites